 Seniors may choose to participate in Fall (December) or Spring (May) ceremonies, depending on their availability, family and friends, and interest in participating with their peers graduating at the same time.
 The College of Health and Human Sciences will be prepared for each graduating senior with the Anticipated Graduation Term for that semester’s commencement ceremony (Spring and Summer terms for Spring ceremony; Fall term for Fall ceremony).
 A name reader card will be pre-printed by the Registrar's Office for these students.

 The Registrar's Office provides names for the printed program based on the Anticipated Graduation Term students designate on RAMweb.
 Students: YOU are responsible for setting the correct Anticipated Graduation Term in RAMweb.
 Seniors with an Anticipated Graduation Term in Spring or Summer will have their names in the Spring Commencement Program.
-Seniors with an Anticipated Graduation Term in Summer or Fall will have their names in the Fall Commencement Program.
+Seniors who have been awarded a baccalaureate degree for Summer or whose Anticipated Graduation Term is Fall, will have their names in the Fall Commencement Program.
 Seniors with confidential holds on their records, or an Anticipated Graduation Term of another semester will NOT be included in the program.
 Walk-through students will only be included in the program for their Anticipated Graduation Term.
 For questions about your Anticipated Graduation Term, please consult with your adviser.

 Lineup of graduates will take place in the Intramural Gym.
 Arrive no later than 6:30 p.m. to allow time to check in and pick up your name card.
 Check-in will be on the north side.
 There will NOT be a place to store coats or purses.

 All Health and Human Sciences graduating seniors will be individually recognized at the HHS College Commencement Ceremony.
 Only graduates are allowed on the floor of Moby Arena.
 Individual names will be announced and diploma covers presented.
-The ceremony will begin promptly at 7:30 p.m., and will last approximately two (2) hours.
+The ceremony will begin promptly at 7:30 p.m., and will last approximately two hours.
 Students are expected to remain in the arena for the entire ceremony.
-Graduating students with special needs (i.e. hearing-impaired, mobility impairments, wheelchair seating), please contact Tracy Kile Schwartz at (970) 491-7525 or Tracy.Kile_Schwartz@colostate.edu to make arrangements.
+Graduating students with special needs (i.e. hearing-impaired, mobility impairments, wheelchair seating), please contact Malinda Sloan at (970) 491-6365 or Malinda.Sloan@colostate.edu to make arrangements.

 Commencement is a dignified ceremony.
 Candidates must appear in appropriate academic attire at commencement exercises.
 Alcoholic beverages are not permitted.
 Public intoxication is not permitted on University property and intoxicated candidates will NOT be allowed to participate in commencement.